itKhalid143/websec100/Days/Day10-XSS.md

 ***

 ## byPassing Template Engines
-- We must search for the right template engine that oru application uses, and then we makes our search on the available bypasses inorder to exploit our target.
+- We must search for the right template engine that our application uses, and then we make our search on the available bypasses in order to exploit our target.

+***

 ### CSP - Content Security Policy
 - CSP is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.